Aristotle’s Nicomachean Ethics: What It Teaches Us About the Good Life Today

 Ask them to provide their evidence.
 Find out why they are thinking or acting in that way.
 Discover the facts, beliefs or assumptions that underpin their standpoint.
 Often the premise will be based on assumptions rather than hard facts.
 Challenge these assumptions to test their validity.

-Use further questions to uncover the fallacy of any wrong presuppositions.
+Use further types of questions to uncover the fallacy of any wrong presuppositions.
 These are often ‘why’ questions.
 For example: “why do you think that?”
 Sometimes it can be helpful to construct the ‘why’ question as a ‘what’ question for example: “what makes you think that?”
 This is because why questions can often feel confrontational.

 At times you may need to provide contrary evidence to challenge an assumption but try and structure this as a question too if possible.
 If there is a cognitive fallacy (a wrong way of thinking) then try and get them to find an exception (or if necessary, provide one) that proves their own theory wrong.
 Discover and explore this circumstance to discover new, better thinking.
 In this way, you are refining the basic premise of the discussion.